Phenyo28/RBN-soil-detector-project-1-2-PD/README.md

 # RBN-soil-detector-project-1-2-PD
-First soil detector building project in programming and CAD

 This project is a Soil Moisture Detection System.
 It measures soil moisture levels and provides feedback using an LCD display and 3 LEDs.
 The device helps prevent overwatering or underwatering, making it suitable for home gardening or agriculture